 “Greenfield agrees: “Since we started two-and-a-half years ago we have hired two interns.
 In both cases they seemed to instinctively know that extra thought things needed, the ideas that got us excited and how the family nature of our business is important to gel with,” he says.
-“Look at the work the studio already makes and work out the 90% of it you would do the same and the 10% you would change.
+“Look at the work the studio already makes and work out the 90 per cent of it you would do the same and the 10 per cent you would change.
 Apply that thinking to the briefs they give you.”

 08. Have other interests and lucky timing